walter-yuan/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project
-//my opionion about final project
+# my opionion about final project

 I want to create a lendeing platform that people can lend and get money directly